Irex13/StatsBlacknut/README.md

 - Number of sessions per day
 - Mean of number of users (only if multiple years)
 - Number of users per day
-- Mean of number of users #a revoir
+- Mean of number of users
 - Number of new users per week since the start date
 - Number of users already present every past week since the start date
+- proportion des utilisateurs de la première semaine qui sont revenus depuis le début
 - Proportion of users who only came once
+- Mean of number of day played by users